etkecc/ansible/README.md

 It's a wrapper around awesome [spantaleev/matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) playbook with additional roles and playbooks, like system maintenance (check the list below).

-**NOTE**: we have [paid service - etke.cc](https://etke.cc/#contact) - that will do all setup, configuration and maintenance for you.
+**NOTE**: we have [paid service - etke.cc](https://etke.cc/#contact) - that will do all setup, configuration, and maintenance for you.
-That service pretty cheap and has 2 purposes - invite new people to matrix and support project.
+That service is pretty cheap and has 2 purposes - invite new people to matrix and support the project.

 # Fork differences

 ## Automatic versions

-Used components' version automatically added to the [VERSIONS.md](./VERSIONS.md) file on each commit
+Used components' version automatically added to the [VERSIONS.md](./VERSIONS.md) file on each commit.

 <details>
 <summary>How?</summary>